The EPOS Multi-scale laboratories community will meet in Barcelona on November 21st-23rd, 2018, to discuss the outcomes of the

 Requests for access by a research team to a single facility under the same scientific project, should be submitted by a main applicant (Principal Investigator: PI).
 If the visit involves more than one participant, this has to be indicated on the form; when travel and accommodation support is provided, this is available for only one of the visiting applicants (even if more than one applicant visits the facility).
 Cost declaration has to be submitted directly to the hosting facility.

 Requests for access to multiple facilities under the same scientific project should be submitted using a single application form.

-Access is granted on the basis of proposals which will be reviewed and evaluated by the Multi-scale laboratories TNA Committee, composed of external international experts in the field of solid Earth Sciences and one representative from each TNA Supplier selected by the applicants during the respective TNA call.
+Access is granted on the basis of proposals which will be reviewed and evaluated by the Multi-scale laboratories TNA Committee, composed of two external international experts in the field of solid Earth Sciences and one representative from each of the TNA Suppliers as selected by the applicants during the respective TNA call.

-Evaluation of the project proposal presented for TNA will be made in accordance with the EPOS TNA General Principles and assessed on the basis of alignment with the scientific roadmap of the selected TNA supplier, scientific excellence, scientific track record of the applicant and project feasibility.
+Evaluation of the project proposal presented for TNA will be made in accordance with the EPOS TNA General Principles and assessed on the basis of alignment with the scientific roadmap of the selected TNA supplier, scientific excellence, scientific track record of the applicants (individual or team) and project feasibility.